 Now I know we can completely change the energy of our lives; it’s what every health crisis is calling us to do.
 And the knowledge and methods are right in front of us, hidden in plain sight.
 The planet is in a shift of consciousness, more and more we’re peeling away illusions, disclosure is happening whether the authorities want it or not.

 My parents have passed away, they took a lot with them and they left a lot behind, lots of life’s lessons.
 I’ve been blessed to be pushed hard enough to look for deeper truths.
 Blessed I’ve had freedom to search in the world, to learn from so many people out there on the road, to find a path I’m happy to walk.
 My parents only wanted the best and tried hard; it’s so sad they were caught in the inter-generational trauma that goes back since forever, that their spirits carried so much pain.

 I still struggle with it all and I’m not as zesty as I used to be but I’m physically well, lung capacity is good and my brain still works.
 Somehow I’m healthy and sane with a chance to do something good with my last years.

-I left a lot out this story.
+I left a lot out this story, a lot of stuff went down through those years on the road.
 I thought the less people know of it the better, that paragraph on the other page was all I was going to give away.
 Yet in the end we all must own the truth of our lives; the fears and regrets and dreams.

 I guess this isn’t the best story to have in my resume page but I wanted to let it go out in the world – like doing a meditation by a stream in the forest and putting my thoughts on a leaf to drift away downstream.